owid/sdg-tracker.org/pages/quality-education.md

 <div class="target">
     <h2>Target 4.3: Equal access to affordable technical, vocational and higher education</h2>
     <p>UN definition: <q>By 2030, ensure equal access for all women and men to affordable and quality technical, vocational and tertiary education, including university.</q></p>
-    <p>SDG Indicators: <a href="#4.3.1">4.3.1 Participation rate of youth and adults in formal and non-formal education and training in the previous
+    <p>SDG Indicators: <br><a href="#4.3.1">4.3.1 Participation rate of youth and adults in formal and non-formal education and training in the previous
 12 months</a>.</p>
 </div>